 3. Payment Methods.

-The University of La Verne accepts payments by cash, check, money order, traveler’s check, wire transfer, or online by electronic check or credit card through the web at MyLaVerne.
+The University of La Verne accepts payments by cash, check, credit card, money order, traveler’s check, wire transfer, or by electronic check through the web at MyLaVerne.
+Accepted form of credit card payment include: VISA, MasterCard, and Discover.
 No payments are accepted at the Regional Campuses.
-Credit card payments made online are processed by TouchNet which accepts MasterCard, American Express, Discover and VISA.
-Credit card payments will not be accepted in person, over the phone, or by mail.

 The tuition charged a student will be the rate which is current for the program in which the student is enrolled, regardless of the course in which the student enrolls.
 The University reserves the right to make changes to all published rates of tuition and fees at any time without prior written notice.